bretrosen/robinhood_clone/README.md

 Hello, thanks for checking out our project!
 This is our second fullstack web application created as App Academy students.
 The project is a clone of Robinhood and uses Python, Flask and SQLAlchemy for the backend structure.
 The front end was created using JavaScript, React, Redux and vanilla CSS to style the site.

-Currently the app has functionality to authenticate users, add funds to a user account, buy/sell stock, view stock details, search for a stock, view/create/delete/edit a stock watchlist and view logged in user's transaction history.
+Currently the app has functionality to authenticate users, add funds to a user account, buy/sell stock, view stock details, search for a stock, view/create/delete/edit a stock watchlist, view a user portfolio, and view a user's transaction history.
+The stock details page shows a graph of the stock's value over time; the user portfolio page shows a graph of the value of the user's stocks over time.

-This site is currently live here: https://foxtrot.onrender.com/.
-You can also clone the repo and run locally by following the instructions below.

 ## Frontend screenshots
+The search bar dynamically renders results matching the user input, giving suggestions for a stock based on its ticker symbol or name.

 ![img01](screenshots/foxtrot-01.PNG)

+The portfolio page shows a graph of the value of the user's stocks over time, and any watchlists they have created.

 ![img02](screenshots/foxtrot-02.PNG)

+The stock details page shows a graph of the stock's value over time, and renders a form where the user can buy and sell stock.

 ![img03](screenshots/foxtrot-03.PNG)

+The watchlist shows a list of stocks the user has added to the list.
+The user can add or delete stocks to a list, create new lists, and delete existing lists.

 ![img04](screenshots/foxtrot-04.PNG)

+This site is currently live here: https://foxtrot.onrender.com/.
+You can also clone the repo and run locally by following the instructions below.

 ## Getting started
 1. Clone this repository (only this branch)